Passion (Peter Gabriel album): Overview

+Peter Gabriel's first film soundtrack, Birdy (1985), contained instrumental rearrangements of songs from Gabriel's earlier albums.
+Passion, on the other hand, contained music entirely original to Gabriel's catalogue.

-As the soundtrack for the film, Gabriel used the resources of WOMAD, an organization he founded, to bring together musicians from the Middle East, Africa, Europe and South Asia.
+To record the soundtrack for The Last Temptation of Christ, Gabriel used the resources of WOMAD, an organization he founded, to bring together musicians from the Middle East, Africa, Europe and South Asia.
 He worked with them to create music meant to enhance the mood of the film, but he also added a modern ambient musical touch to the original pieces, producing a musical work that has influenced many musicians.
 Passion introduced many listeners to such artists as Nusrat Fateh Ali Khan, Youssou N'Dour, L. Shankar, and Baaba Maal.

-Later in the year a companion album was released, Passion – Sources, featuring additional songs on which Gabriel does not perform.
-Gabriel described this album as "a selection of some of the traditional music, sources of inspiration, and location recordings."
+N'Dour and Shankar had provided contributions to Gabriel's previous album, So (1986); Passion also features other musicians who had worked with Gabriel before, including David Rhodes, Manny Elias, David Bottrill, and Manu Katché.

+The delay of the album's release was due to Gabriel's schedule with the Human Rights Now! tour for Amnesty International in 1988 and to the truncated production time allotted by Universal Pictures for the soundtrack: Universal cut the recording time for Gabriel from 10 to three weeks, leaving Gabriel very little time to complete all the pieces he wanted.
+After the film's mix was finished, Gabriel had unfinished ideas he wanted to develop and took extra time to complete the album.
+Gabriel took a further four months to complete Passion, building the pieces and developing the musical textures as part of his stated desire for the album to stand as a piece of work in its own right.

 The cover art for the album, Drawing study for Self Image II (1987), is a mixed media composition by the artist Julian Grater.
-When re-released, the album was titled Passion: Music for The Last Temptation of Christ due to "legal barriers" according to Gabriel in its liner notes.
+When re-released in 2002, the album was titled Passion: Music for The Last Temptation of Christ due to "legal barriers" according to Gabriel in its liner notes.
+Reflecting on the album in 2007, Gabriel told Uncut that "Passion may be the best one I've ever done.
+I wasn't working with a producer, and as I was serving someone else's vision, that gave me freedom in a strange way.
+Some of the 'Sledgehammer' fans wouldn't be into it – a bit too 'out there' for them."